-To date, NJPC has been able to reach over 43,000 parents and caregivers and 9,800 professionals and providers throughout the state through a myriad of programs and supportive services offered through NJPC's NJ Model of Parent Empowerment and Collaboration: This model includes training and education provided through the NJPC's Parents' Empowerment Academy©, a comprehensive, parent-driven training and education program, curriculum and program offerings
+To date, NJPC has been able to reach over 3,922 parents and caregivers of more than 5,600 children and youth.
+Of those parents trained, NJPC has certified over 1,973 parents as trainers, representing more than 20,000 training hours, in NJ through a myriad of programs and supportive services offered through NJPC’s NJ Model of Parent Empowerment and Collaboration.
+The model includes training and education provided through the NJPC’s Parents’ Empowerment Academy©, a comprehensive, parent-driven training and education program, curriculum and program offerings.

 - Enables parents and caregivers of children with emotional and behavioral challenges to appropriately and collaboratively negotiate with government agencies and other system partners

 - Provides the opportunity for parents to strengthen their knowledge of the systems that serve their families and their rights and responsibilities within those systems